Go Beyond Book Club

 0 Comments

-Romance novels versus book club
+Romance novels in book club are they taboo?

 I am a celebratory type of person.
 In my previous blog post I wrote about book club types and personalities.
-I think I know mine.
-The Celebrator, sort of like The Terminator but with less dystopia.
-I will come out guns blazing to my reading group with much enthusiasm, "How can we make this the most awesome book club ever??"
-Yes, a bit annoying perhaps but that's The Celebrator for you and my group has reassured me many many times that it's okay, they love me anyway.
+After much thought, I believe my book club personality is, 'The Celebrator', sort of like 'The Terminator' but with less dystopia.
+I will usually come out book love a blazing to my reading group and shout out, "How can we make this the most awesome book club ever!?"
+Yes, a bit annoying perhaps but that's The Celebrator for you and my group has reassured me many times over the years that it's okay, they love me anyway.

 • Denial - no one wants to admit they indulge in it